15 Hardwood Floor Trends in 2023 – Design Ideas for a Modern Home

 What is the newest trend for hardwood floors?

-Greige (gray+beige) hardwood flooring will become the new standard for wood floor color trends in 2022, as it combines the simplicity of gray and the depth of beige.
+Greige (gray+beige) hardwood flooring will become the new standard for wood floor color trends, as it combines the simplicity of gray and the depth of beige.

 Are hardwood floorings going out of fashion?